tredly/tredly/README.md

 ### Build

-Validates and builds containers on a Tredly enabled Host
+Validates and manages containers on a Tredly enabled Host

 You can find out more information about Tredly at **<http://www.tredly.com>**